UW-Madison Zoom Workplace - Invite Zoom AI Companion to Join Third-Party Meetings (MS Teams and Google Meet)

 2. Select Settings in the left menu.

-4. Select Allow AI Companion to join third-party meetings.
+3. AI Companion tab: Enable the Allow AI Companion to join third-party meetings setting.

 Decide which meetings to invite AI Companion

 When AI Companion is invited to a meeting, it will join with you or on your behalf when the meeting starts.
 When it joins on your behalf, you do not need to attend the meeting.
-It will continue to create and email you a meeting summary without your attendance.
+It will continue to create a meeting summary and send a copy to your netid@wisc.edu email account without your attendance.

 You have two options for inviting AI Companion to your meetings: Manually and Automatically.